Whatsapp Icon

 • Zinc: Sometimes recommended to help boost the immune system, which can be weakened by ALL and its treatment.

 Keep in mind that the effectiveness and safety of supplementation can vary widely among individuals, and it's essential to ensure they don't interfere with the leukemia treatment plan.
-Always discuss potential benefits and risks of supplements with the healthcare team managing the ALL treatment.
+Always discuss the potential benefits and risks of supplements with the healthcare team managing the ALL treatment.

 Recommended Activities for Acute Lymphoblastic Leukemia (ALL) Patients